 Regular readers will know that I’m obsessed with check fabric.
 I especially love the bold colour of this fabric.

 The pants are the Britney pants by Viki Sews.
 As I’ve made a couple of pairs of pants before I didn’t look at the instructions.
 Instead, I looked at the markings on the pattern pieces – notches, darts etc. These details showed me how the pattern comes together.
 I constructed the front and the back of the pants separately, which is how I normally make jeans then I sewed the side seams checking for fit.
 The last step was adding the waistband and the hem facings.
 This was the third time making this pattern, I love it so much!

 The jacket is the Nancy jacket from Viki Sews.
 It is a cropped jacket pattern only available in Russian at the moment.
 I made size 44 using the 162-165cm height range.
 The diagrams on the pattern, and my construction knowledge, meant I was able to put together without translating the instructions.
 I wanted to lengthen the jacket but I was running low on fabric, so I didn’t.
 Once I’d sewed the jacket together, I decided I needed the 4cm hem length, so cut a 7cm wide hem facing.
 I added shoulder pads to the jacket to give it a bit more structure.

-One tip with cutting out check fabric is to cut out the front, back, sides, and collar facings side-by-side so then you can line up checks with the pattern pieces.
+One tip for cutting out check fabric is to cut out the front, back, sides, and collar facings side-by-side so then you can line up checks with the pattern pieces.
 I am amazed at how well the check on both garments lines up – especially at the center back.
 I loved working with and wearing this fabric.
 I often avoid polyester but the addition of poly in this fabric means it wears well as it doesn’t crease.
 One less thing to iron is perfect!